laurelherting/lmh-headspace/Debugging/open-webpage.md

-Opening a webpage that does not use a web server:
+Open webpage that does not use a web server:

-look for an `npm start` script, or a `webpack` build command.
-Open the `index.html` file in chrome.
+look for an `npm start` script, or a `webpack` build command Open `index.html` file in chrome

-Webpack is a pita.